AdventHealth: Early history

 On February 15, 1973, Southern Adventist Health and Hospital Systems, Inc. was founded at Florida Hospital Orlando.
-The hospital network, unified nine hospitals across the Southern Union Conference which existed for decades.
-It later changed its name to Adventist Health System Sunbelt Healthcare Corporation.
-In late May 1999, Adventist Health System changed its mind about purchasing three hospitals in the Tampa Bay area from Tenet Healthcare; they dropped their bid because Tenet Healthcare wanted $200 to $250 million for the hospitals.
+The organization unified nine hospitals across the Southern Union Conference, uniting facilities that had operated independently for decades.
+The system later adopted the name Adventist Health System Sunbelt Healthcare Corporation.
+They did this after the General Conference of Seventh-day Adventists applied for the trade name Adventist Health System on December 26, 1979.

-Mardian J. Blair was president and CEO of Adventist Health System, from 1984 to January 1, 2000, when he retired.
-He was replaced by Thomas L. Werner, who was chosen as his replacement in August 1999.
+Mardian J. Blair served as president and CEO of AHS from 1984 until his retirement on January 1, 2000.
+He was succeeded by Thomas L. Werner.